-Sts who don't have a continuous form in their language may need reminding that this is the form they must use when they are talking about temporary actions in progress now, this week, this month, etc.
+Sts who don't have a continuous form in their language may need to be reminded that this is the form they must use when they are talking about temporary actions in progress now, this week, this month, etc.

 Remind Sts of the use of the present continuous for future arrangements.
-This will be revised fully together with the other future forms in 1B.
+This will be reviewed fully together with the other future forms in 1B.

-Action and non-action verbs
+Action and nonaction verbs

-These are often called Dynamic / Stative or Progressive / Non-progressive verbs.
-We have called them Action / Non-action, as we think this helps to make the difference clearer for Sts.
+These are often called dynamic / stative or progressive / nonprogressive verbs.
+We have called them action / nonaction because we think this helps to make the difference clearer for Sts.

-When Sts look at the list of common non-action verbs, you may want to point out that enjoy isn't there.
-It describes a state or feeling, so Sts might expect it to be a non-action verb, but in fact it's an exception, and is an action verb, e.g. Are you enjoying your dinner?
-You could also point out that look is normally a non-action verb (e.g. That looks delicious), but look at is an action verb (e.g. We're looking at the menu).
+When Sts look at the list of common nonaction verbs, you may want to point out that enjoy isn't there.
+It describes a state or feeling, so Sts might expect it to be a nonaction verb, but in fact it's an exception, and is an action verb, e.g., Are you enjoying your dinner?
+You could also point out that look is usually a nonaction verb (e.g., That looks delicious), but look at is an action verb (e.g., We're looking at the menu).

-There are several other verbs which can be both action and non-action, e.g. see, feel.
+There are several other verbs that can be both action and nonaction, e.g., see, feel.
 The Grammar Bank uses have and think as clear examples.